nais/azurerator/docs/lifecycle.md

 OwnerReferences for the aforementioned child resources are also registered and should accordingly be automatically garbage collected.

 One can prevent deletion of the resource in Azure AD by applying the annotation `azure.nais.io/preserve=true`.

-[authenticating to Azure AD with a certificate]: https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#second-case-access-token-request-with-a-certificate

-[authenticating the application to Azure AD]: https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-client-creds-grant-flow#first-case-access-token-request-with-a-shared-secret